 Desert Dweller + Shaper of the Land

-I’m a landscape architect, but unlike many I’ve met.
+I’m a former landscape architect, but unlike many I’ve met.
 It’s important to embrace and know the intimate connection between climate, place, process, and patterns.

 Philosophy on Plants, Including Native Plants